 Perhaps we will never know whether Hastings was assassinated by the CIA.
 For now, we’ll just have to put it down as a strangely timed accident.
 After all, with nothing left of the car and the in-built technology that might have exposed foul play, there is little evidence to suggest otherwise.

-So to bring us back to the title of the article – yes, our governments are most definitely spying on us, as all of the evidence above shows.
+Yes, many of our governments are most definitely spying on us.
+All of the evidence above shows this very clearly.

 How they intend to use the information they’re collecting is anyone’s guess, but it will mean that if more investigative journalists die under unusual circumstances, others will be looking over their shoulders.

 And that’s something a journalist in a free country should never have to do.